Exiled Catalan separatists can take up EU seats | DW | 20.12.2019

 Puigdemont and Comin have been living in self-imposed exile in Belgium since they fled Spain in 2017, when other separatists were imprisoned for their role in the independence referendum.
 Puigdemont faces an arrest warrant from Spain that is being analyzed by Belgium.

-On Friday. he and Comin toured the vast rooms where parliament sessions are held in a symbolic gesture after the ECJ decision was made public.
+On Friday. he and Comin toured the vast rooms where parliament sessions are held, as a symbolic gesture after the ECJ decision was made public.

 Puigdemont tweeted that the day was "historic" and that the Catalan "conflict" had been "reinforced" by European democracy.